pi-bot/DC_motor-driver/README.md

-# Arduino library for the Pololu DRV8835 Dual Motor Driver Shield
+# Arduino library for the Dual Motor Driveron the PiBot

 Version: 2.0.0 <br>
 Release date: 2016-08-18 <br>

 ## Summary
 This is a library for the DC PiBot motors.